Achieving caribou conservation gains and enhanced winter recreational opportunities

 2. Brazeau caribou range

 All access is prohibited from November 1 through February 28 to important winter habitat of the Brazeau caribou herd.
 This includes slopes to the West of highway 93 between Bubbling Springs and Beauty Creek Hostel, Poboktan Creek Trail beyond the Poboktan Creek Campground and the Brazeau Loop.
-Please note that for winter 2013-14, the Poboktan Creek Trail is accessible from highway 93 to the Poboktan Creek Campground.

 3. A La Peche caribou range